antonfirsov/docs/2017/07-Jul/fsharp/fsharp-for-csharp.md

 In the above code sample, you'll notice a few things which are very different from imperative laguages like C#:

-* `if` is also an expression, not a statement!
+* `if...then...else` is an expression, not a statement
 * Each branch of the `if` expression is the return value of the `getMessage` function
 * Each invocation of `getMessage` is an expression which takes a string and produces a string

 Although this is very different from C#, you'll most likely find that it feels natural when writing code in F#.

 Diving a bit deeper, F# actually uses expressions to model statements.
-These return the [`unit`](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/unit-type) type.  `unit` is roughly analagous to `void` in C#, although it is subtly different.
+These return the [`unit`](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/unit-type) type.  `unit` is roughly analagous to `void` in C#, although it is subtly different:

 ```fsharp
 let names = [ "Alf"; "Vasily"; "Shreyans"; "Jin Sun"; "Moulaye" ]